Generic Name: omalizumab (Subcutaneous route)

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, cough, chest tightness, shortness of breath, trouble breathing, wheezing, lightheadedness, dizziness, fainting, rapid or weak heartbeat, anxiety, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarseness, or trouble swallowing after receiving this medicine.
+Tell your doctor right away if you or your child have a rash, cough, chest tightness, trouble breathing, lightheadedness, dizziness, fainting, rapid or weak heartbeat, anxiety, flushing, itching, hives, feeling warm, swelling of the throat or tongue, throat tightness, hoarseness, or trouble swallowing after receiving this medicine.

-A rare but serious condition called eosinophilia (increased white blood cells in the body) may occur while you are receiving this medication.
+A rare but serious condition called eosinophilia (increased white blood cells in the body) may occur while you are receiving this medicine.
 A condition called vasculitis (inflammation of the blood vessels) may also be present.
 Eosinophilia can be serious and requires immediate medical attention.
 Tell your doctor right away if you or your child have worsening lung symptoms, rash or bruising of the skin, fever, chest pain, or burning, tingling, or numbness in the hands and feet after receiving this medicine.